 2. Sleep in the dark

-that sleeping in the dark can and will help you fall asleep faster and it will help you sleep deeper.
+Studies have shown that sleeping in the dark can and will help you fall asleep faster and it will help you sleep deeper.
 Sleeping in darkness helps increase melatonin production which equals better sleep.
 Experts suggest using blackout curtains or a sleep mask.
 They also recommend facing digital displays away from you (or turning them off), and if you must have a nightlight then use a Blue light bulb.

 3. Sleep in a quiet environment